Basic Tutorial #2:

 Before you can build a website, you need to host it somewhere.
 Most new sites use a shared hosting account, which is the least expensive way to start.
 (Click here to see a discussion of the different types of hosting.)You need to host your website somewhere.
 Shared hosting is the least expensive.Click To TweetSetting up a shared hosting account is generally straightforward.
 Here are your step-by-step instructions for setting up a site with Siteground.
 (If you’re choosing a different host, the basic steps will be similar.)

 Siteground has very good customer service reps, so if you’re unsure what type of hosting you need, or which plan to select, feel free to chat with a representative before you start the order.
-You can call, or click the Live Chat link in the upper right-hand corner of the website.
+To do that, hover over the big Get in Touch button, and click on Sales Chat.

 #1.
 Choose your Plan

 Siteground offers servers that are optimized for WordPress.
 Using one will help your site to run faster and more smoothly, so take the extra step to ensure you’re on the WordPress servers!

 Click Hosting, then WordPress Hosting.
 Next, you’ll see this screen.

 If you have only one site, the Startup plan is fine.
 Click the Get Plan button.

 #2.
 Enter Your Domain Name

 If you already registered your domain, type it in under “I Have a Domain Name.”
 The format will be mydomain.com.
 You don’t need any special symbols.
 For this site, I would type in wpbuildingblocks.com.